For the complete documentation index, see llms.txt. This page is also available as Markdown.

 5. Get addLiquidity parameters

-For additional details about the parameters, refer to this linkarrow-up-right.
+For additional details about the parameters, refer to this link.

 6. Execute addLiquidity contract call